varabyte/kobweb/README.md

 $ kobweb run
 ```

-This command spins up a webserver at http://localhost:8080.
+This command spins up a web server at http://localhost:8080.
 If you want to configure the port, you can do so by editing
 your project's `.kobweb/conf.yaml` file.

 You can open your project in IntelliJ and start editing it.
 While Kobweb is running, it will detect changes, recompile,